 - Eat potassium-rich keto foods.
 Potassium is another key mineral that should be on your radar but probably isn’t.
 This electrolyte is involved in heartbeat regulation, muscle cramping, energy production, bladder control, and body temperature[*].
 If you’re feeling any issues connected to these areas, consider adding more potassium-rich foods like avocado, Brussels sprouts, mushrooms, zucchini, and pumpkin seeds to your keto meal plan.

 - Eat calcium-rich keto foods.
 Broccoli, leafy greens, chia seeds, sardines, and salmon are all packed with calcium.
 And bone health isn’t calcium’s only job.
 It’s also vital for blood clotting, muscle contractions, and good cardiovascular health[*].

 - Take an electrolyte supplement.
 If you need instant relief, taking an electrolyte supplement will help replenish your levels faster than foods can.
 Check out the vitamin and mineral supplement guide for more information.

-Getting light exercise 2-3 times per week can help make your body more efficient at switching between carbs and fats for energy (i.e., metabolic flexibility), which helps decrease keto flu symptoms more quickly[*].
+Getting light exercise 2-3 times per week can burn through your carb stores faster and increase your metabolic flexibility, which helps relieve keto flu symptoms more quickly[*].

 Since your body is no longer getting its energy from carbohydrates and sugars, it needs plenty of fat and protein for fuel.